Pakistan profile - Leaders

 His victory in 2013 - again over the PPP - marked the first transition from one elected government to another in the country's history.

-He has set out an ambitious programme of public works, fighting corruption and ending US drone attacks on the Taliban and al-Qaeda.
+He set out an ambitious programme of public works, fighting corruption and ending US drone attacks on the Taliban and al-Qaeda.

 In 2014 Mr Sharif's government also faced a campaign of sometimes violent anti-government demonstrations and rallies by protesters demanding political and electoral reforms.